tsl143/itsopensource/content/blog/clojure-introduction-features/index.md

 ***1. Dynamic Development:*** Clojure is a dynamic programming language.
 Values have a type and their types are determined at run time.
 The type doesn't have to be explicitly specified.

-When you write a function, you don’t have to specify the types of the function arguments.
-For example, here is an expression that defines a function named add-num that receive three numbers as arguments and return their sum:
+While writing a function, we don’t have to specify the types of the function arguments.
+For example, Consider an expression that defines a function named `add-num` which receives three numeric arguments and returns their sum:

 ```Clojure
 (defn add-num [a b c]